api-platform/schema-generator/README.md

 * The code generator is fully configurable and extensible.
 All features can be deactivated (e.g., the Doctrine mapping generator) and a custom generator can be added (e.g., a Doctrine ODM mapping generator).
-* The generated code can be used as is in a [Symfony](https://symfony.com) app (but it will work too in a raw PHP project or any other framework including [Laravel](https://laravel.com) and [Zend Framework](http://framework.zend.com/)).
+* The generated code can be used as-is in a [Symfony](https://symfony.com) app (but it will work too in a raw PHP project or any other framework including [Laravel](https://laravel.com) and [Zend Framework](http://framework.zend.com/)).

 [![Build Status](https://travis-ci.org/api-platform/schema-generator.svg?branch=master)](https://travis-ci.org/api-platform/schema-generator)